jkleinkopf/botany_464L_anova_tutorial/README.md

 ```
 <img width="1465" alt="image" src="https://github.com/user-attachments/assets/9dc8cca9-e0f1-4faa-a999-f89600216b9a" /> <br>

 We can see that the p-value (`Pr(>F)`) of 0.747 is greater than 0.05, which tells us that we **cannot reject the null hypothesis**, meaning that our group means are all statistically equal.
 For the variable we are looking at, `height_initial_cm`, this is what we want and would expect, since plants have not yet been treated for simulated herbivory.
-We can also see that our ANVOA output has been saved in the files panel as `height_initial_cm_anova.txt`.
+We can also see that our ANOVA output has been saved in the files panel as `height_initial_cm_anova.txt`.

 If for whatever reason you cannot get your data to be normally distributed and/or have equal variances, you can run a non-parametric version of ANOVA called the Kruskal-Wallis test.
 It will give you similar output that you can interpret just like the ANOVA.